SukkoPera/OpenC64Saver/README.md

 Ray's C64 motherboard pictures can be found at http://personalpages.tds.net/~rcarlsen/cbm/c64/SAVER/MOBOs/.

 For the VIC-20 see [this](http://personalpages.tds.net/~rcarlsen/cbm/vic20/VIC20CR/saver%20mod.jpg).
 Note that you will have to cut a trace.

+#### External
+You can also put your OpenC64Saver in an external box, by using one of those common small boxes for electronic stuff.
+If you have a 3D printer available, you can also print [this excellent case by Ruben Coolen](https://www.thingiverse.com/thing:3795541) (Thanks!!!).

+The connectors you will need are called *DIN-7* (formally *DIN 45329*) and are very common and easy to find in both cable- and panel-mount versions.
+Please refer to [this page](https://www.c64-wiki.com/wiki/Power_Supply_Connector) for the wiring.

+This way you will be able to use a single OpenC64Saver with different computers, both C64s and VIC-20s.

 ### Configuration
 OpenC64Saver includes a trimmer to set the cut-off voltage: